lupyuen/lupyuen.github.io/src/lvgl.md

 _Can we use Zig to code an LVGL Touchscreen App?_

-_Maybe wrap the LVGL API in Zig, making it a little safer and friendlier?_
+_Maybe make LVGL a little safer and friendlier...
+By wrapping the LVGL API in Zig?_

 _Or will we get blocked by something beyond our control?
-(Like Bit Fields in C Structs)_
+(Like Bit Fields in LVGL Structs)_

 Let's find out!
 We'll do this on Pine64's [__PineDio Stack BL604__](https://lupyuen.github.io/articles/pinedio2) RISC-V Board (pic above) with [__Apache NuttX RTOS__](https://lupyuen.github.io/articles/pinedio2).